 MAR – multi anti-reflection coating, a coating applied to lenses to reduce glare from artificial lighting i.e. computer screens, overhead lighting & night-driving car headlights and street-lights.
 They are automatically hard coated too.

 TRANSITION – new generation is the Transition 8, 100% UVA & UVB protection.
 Virtually clear indoors, faster fade back, suitable for night-driving.
 Performance is severely reduced in cars as UV changes the crystals in the lens and car windscreens stop UV passing through.
-The Transition Extractive darkens behind the windscreen with a slight tint when indoors (special order only by phone)
+The Transition Extractive darkens behind the windscreen with a slight tint when indoors (please contact us for a quote)

 POLARISED - special order lenses, please contact us for prices

 SV – single vision, a single powered lens either for distance, intermediate or reading.

 Bif – bifocal - 2 powered lens, usually distance at the top and reading at the bottom but can also be distance at the top & intermediate at the bottom OR intermediate at the top and reading at the bottom.
 The regular Bifocal is a D28 segment (other options available please contact us for a quote)

 Vari – varifocal (multifocal), top of the lens is distance then power gradually increases towards the bottom of the lens.
 No visible line like the bifocal, cosmetically more appeasing – younger looking as looks like a single vision lens, gives full focal range.
 THESE CAN ONLY BE ORDERED BY PHONE as there are different gradients of peripheral vision available